This blog was updated in June 2023.

 - Get involved with civic organizations protecting voting rights

-One way to do all of these things is by joining your local League, which will be up to date on all the barriers your community is facing and efforts to overcome them.
-Leagues across the country advocate and educate around local issues that impact communities like water, infrastructure and roads, healthcare, and education.
+One way to do all these things is by joining your local League, which will be up to date on all the barriers your community is facing and efforts to overcome them.
+Leagues across the country advocate and educate around local issues that impact communities like water, infrastructure and roads, health care, and education.
 Our advocacy around issues has evolved over our 100 years, but our core focus on creating a productive democracy remains the bedrock of the League's nonpartisan advocacy.

 Will you join us in the arena?
 Onward!

 We applaud President Biden for elevating the need for the For the People Act and we urge him to use the full weight of the presidency to see this bill become law.

 The League of Women Voters supports legislation that strengthens our elections and increases voter participation so that every voice is heard in our democracy.

 We thank President Biden for calling on Congress to pass the For the People Act and the John Lewis Voting Rights Advancement Act, and we echo that call.